top of page

 Astoria itself was not well-populated.
 Much of Western Queens overall was uninhabited hunting ground for the local tribes; the land between Long Island City and Corona was known in the Algonquin language as Wandownock, meaning “fine land between the two streams,” referring to the East River and Flushing Bay.

 The name “Sunswick” was likely not the original name of the creek or the surrounding land; it is believed to have originated from the Algonquin term Sunkisq, meaning “woman chief” or “sachem’s wife.”
+The peninsula just north of the creek, now known as Hallett's Point, was known as Sintsinck, meaning “stony place," by the Native Americans.

-A number of related Lenape peoples lived in what is now New York City.
+A number of related Lenape peoples lived in other parts of what is now New York City.
 The Munsee subtribe dominated parts of Manhattan.
 The closest group to Astoria were the Mespeatches, who lived alongside Newtown Creek in what is now Maspeth, which derives its name from the tribe.
 Mespeatches in Algonquin means “bad water place,” likely referring to the stagnant water in the creek.

 The Dutch West India Company established the colony of New Netherland in modern-day New York and New Jersey on Lenape land.
 Its member Jacques Benfyn was the first non-Native landowner in now-Astoria, having been granted in 1638 a peninsula beneath the intersection of three waterways- the East River, the Harlem River, and the Long Island Sound.